⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Using the RACI Matrix, we will describe each step from the needed roles and responsibilities perspective and give you the estimated time frames for each stage based on our online course development costs estimator.

 The ADDIE Model is a framework used to design and develop effective learning experiences.
 It is an acronym for Analysis, Design, Development, Implementation, and Evaluation.
-The ADDIE Model has been used in educational settings since the 1970s and is today’s most widely accepted instructional design process.
+Educators have used the Model in educational settings since the 1970s.

 ADDIE Model: The process

-At each stage of the process, feedback from stakeholders (e.g., learners and instructors) is gathered to ensure that the final product meets their needs.
+At each stage of the process, we should gather feedback from stakeholders (e.g., learners and instructors).
+This is a necessary part of future success, no doubt.

 ADDIE Model: Roles